nasuni-labs/nasuni-api-utilities/README.md

 * [Refresh Info on Path (POST)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/post/)
 * [Get Info on a Path (GET)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/get/)

-**Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path - The path should start with a "/" and is the path as displayed in the volume file browser and is not related to the share path--it should start at the volume root.
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, filer_serial, path - The path should start with a "/" and is the path as displayed in the volume file browser and is not related to the share path--it should start at the volume root.
 Path is case sensitive.\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Name**: GetPathInfo.ps1, GetPathInfo.png